-Tips to Prepare for Your Road Trip to Colorado
+Tips to Prepare for a Colorado Road Trip

-A Road Trip to Colorado is Fantastic for many reasons:
+A Colorado Road Trip is Fantastic for many reasons:

-- You choose which amazing sights to see along the way.
+- You choose which amazing places to stop at and see along the way.

 - It’s just you and your travel companions who can share the experience during the drive.